eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 by means of an *on-error* property bag parameter set on the event message topic.
 Refer to [Error Handling]({{< relref "#error-handling" >}}) for details.

+### Adding Meta Data

-The devices can optionally indicate a *time-to-live* duration for event messages and the content type of the payload by setting the *hono-ttl* and *content-type* properties explicitly in the `property-bag`.
-The `property-bag` is an optional collection of properties intended for the receiver of the message.
-A property bag is only allowed at the very end of a topic.
-It always starts with a `/?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
-For example, a property bag containing two properties *seqNo* and *importance* looks like this:
+Devices can add arbitrary meta data to a message by means of a *property bag*.
+The property bag is an optional collection of key/value pairs intended for the receiver of the message.
+The property bag is appended to the end of the topic name.
-`/topic/name/?seqNo=10034&importance=high`.

-The MQTT adapter currently does not use any properties except *hono-ttl*.
+It always starts with a `/?` character, followed by pairs of URL encoded property names and values that are separated by the `&` character.

+The MQTT adapter currently supports the *content-type* and *hono-ttl* properties for publishing event messages.
+The former one can be used to indicate the type of data contained in the message.
+The latter one can be used to indicate the event's *time-to-live* duration.
+For example, the following topic name can be used to indicate that the message contains a JSON string and should expire after 30 seconds:
+`/topic/name/?content-type=application%2Fjson&hono-ttl=30`.

 ## Publish an Event (authenticated Device)